Your muscles move when your brain sends a signal to them through your nerves.

 Doctors do tests to diagnose your ALS, such as:

 MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more (an imaging test that uses a strong magnetic field to create a detailed picture of the inside of your body)
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more (magnetic resonance imaging—an imaging test that uses a strong magnetic field to create a detailed picture of the inside of your body)

 Electromyography Electromyography (EMG) and Nerve Conduction Studies Your brain tells your muscles what to do by sending electrical signals to them.
 The signals travel down your spinal cord and then through different nerves to your muscles.
 EMG and nerve conduction... read more (a muscle test that uses small needles to record the electrical activity of your muscle)

 Nerve conduction studies Nerve conduction studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (a nerve test that uses small electric shocks to tell how well a nerve conducts signals)
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (a nerve test that uses small electric shocks to tell how well a nerve conducts signals)

 Spinal tap Spinal Tap Spinal fluid is a liquid that surrounds your brain and spinal cord.
 Spinal fluid helps cushion your brain if you hit your head or fall.
 Spinal fluid moves freely around your brain and spinal... read more (a test that uses a sample of fluid taken from your spinal canal)

 Genetic tests Genetic Testing Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (a test that uses a small sample of your blood, skin, or other tissue to look for problems that run in families)
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (a test that uses a small sample of your blood, skin, or other tissue to look for problems that run in families)

 How do doctors treat ALS?